-Originally from Edinburgh, I was lucky enough to move to Strathspey with my family 4 years ago after many years of holidaying in the area.
+Originally from Edinburgh, I was lucky enough to move to Strathspey with my family in 2014 after many years of holidaying in the area.

-I’ve always taken photographs, but I began to take it more seriously about 9 years ago, in part because it was something creative I could fit in around a young family.
+I’ve always taken photographs, but I began to take it more seriously about after my eldest son was born, in part because it was something creative I could fit in around a young family.
 I take photographs to record what we do and how my children grow – and I also pursue my landscape photography, seeking to use the camera as an artistic tool.
 I’m entirely self-taught.

 Taking photographs means for me living with my eyes open, even when I don’t have my camera to hand.
 I rarely aim to take a particular photograph; usually I respond to the moment, to a particular view or framing or light.
 I want my photography to help me see the world anew, and to help capture the magic of a place.
-I try to take what I call “quirky landscapes” – landscape photography with a twist, going for an unusual angle or detail.
+I'm increasingly thinking of my work as a visual equivalent of "magic realism" - landscape photography with a bit of magic added in, something a bit unusual or unexpected, to make you look at it again.

 I think the camera always lies – even a “realistic” photograph can never be the same as actually being somewhere, feeling the wind on your face, hearing the sounds of a place, seeing it all around you.
 The image has been taken at a certain moment, with a certain light, and framed in a certain way – it’s always mediated.
 So rather than try to make an image that looks exactly like the place, I’ll process it to get something recognisable but transformed, trying to get a magic back in through working with the image.
 Sometimes that’s through just a bit of simple processing; other times, I'll use my own textures for a very different type of photograph.
 I spend as much time working with the images in my “digital darkroom” as I do getting out and about to take them.
 You have to start with a good photograph in the first place; and then I work with it, using textures.
 These are all photographs that I’ve taken of textural items such as grass, bark, waves, rocks.
 I blend these – sometimes as many as a dozen – with the original image to get the effect I want.
 I never use ready-made filters, or alter the composition of the original photograph.
 In some ways I think of myself more as an artist who uses a camera as a tool, than as a photographer.